ayaromenok/Android_ImageMagick7/README.md

  - builds for armv7/x86/mips can be found at Android_ImageMagick7/tree/master/libs
  - OpenMP build by default since 20170314
  - MagickWand build added to original MagickCore
+ - Magick++ support with STLPort. if you use another STL implementation - may be you need to rebuild lib

 #why?
  - include only minimal C code - smaller size (~2.5MB for armv7a);